 01 of 09

-Let's start with the popular type of creeping juniper shown here (click the link to access the full article), Juniperus horizontalis 'Blue Rug' ('Wiltonii' is similar).
+One popular type of creeping juniper is the Juniperus horizontalis 'Blue Rug' ('Wiltonii' is similar).
 Notice how the plants in the photo are poking out through holes in what looks like black plastic?
 Well, an explanation is needed regarding what this material really is, how to install it, and why this covering works hand-in-hand with such a planting of creeping junipers.

 The likelihood of success will be greatly increased if, prior to installing these three components, you kill any grass growing in the area, as well as any weeds.
 In extreme cases, you may wish to try soil solarization.
 Even out the surface with a steel rake and remove sharp objects that could puncture the weed barrier.